Sterrysx/OriolFarresVilarProjects/My Web/README.md

 ## Getting Started

-To view the website, simply visit [link to your hosted website]().
-Alternatively, you can clone this repository to your local machine and open the `index.html` file in a web browser.
+To view the website, simply clone this repository to your local machine and open the `index.html` file in a web browser.